howToCodeWell/code-challenges/src/markdown-pages/2020/july.md

 # Regex Tests
 Let's work on some regex.
 Using this set of numbers `123-939-7878` complete the following levels.

-You can use PHP, Python or JavaScript for this
+- You can use PHP, Python or JavaScript for this challenge.
+- Create one answer per level.

 ## Level 1 - The simplest way
 Yes, this is a trick question.
 What is the simplest way to check for EXACTLY this set of numbers?